CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/Espressif_ESP8266-ESP32_Applications/June2018 Update/ESP32 APMode/README.md

 How to use AP mode
 =====

+By Paolo Caraos, Justin Le

 *NOTE: EEPROM must first be initialized with the program initEEPROM.ino* You must first upload this program to initialize the values in the EEPROM.
 These values are necessary for the AP mode control flow to work.

 The purpose of this AP mode script is to provide the control flow for saving credentials obtained via WiFiManager library to the EEPROM, since the WiFiManager library does not provide that feature.

+### Control Flow
+The control flow is shown in controlflow.png.
+Hard reset is by default coded to be triggered by holding the button for a certain period.
+Holding the button for less than the required period will trigger the soft reset.

+### Functions
 There are 3 key functions in this control flow.

 * APModeSetup() is used to setup the ap configuration portal that will gather WiFi and MQTT credentials.
 In the standard arduino program, this